askalanaquestion.com . . . the resource for help with pool & spa problems & information!

 I was browsing through the information on mustard algae and came across pool automation.
 If we get a chlorine generator, can we use an automation control to regulate the chlorine level?
 The website was really helpful.
 Thanks for making it available.

-A pool automation control can be used for pool accessories: filters, heaters, safety covers, automatic pool vacuums and more.
-A chlorine salt generator is connected electrically with the same circuit as the filter.
+A pool automation control can be used for pool accessories: filters, heaters, automatic safety covers, automatic pool vacuums and more.
+A salt chlorine generator is connected electrically with the same circuit as the filter.
 When the pump goes on, the salt chlorine generator is activated.
 The chlorine level can be regulated by varying the control setting on the equipment or by increasing or decreasing the filter run.
 There are devices than can control the actual chlorine level.
-If you are interested in reducing the time and effort, a salt chlorine generator and pool automation system are a good means to accomplish this task.
+If you are interested in reducing the time and effort, a Robotic Pool Cleaner and a pool automation system are a good means to accomplish this task.
 I hope that I have been helpful.

 Salt Chlorinators vs. Ozonators?